clusterlink-net/clusterlink/website/content/en/blog/clusterlink-intro/index.md

  documentation and familiarize yourself with its concepts and operation.
  When ready, try out the [getting started tutorial]({{% ref "iperf" %}}).

-We would love to hear feedback and explore how we can make ClusterLink better.
-We encourage contributions to the ClusterLink project, such as [opening issues or enhancement requests](https://github.com/clusterlink-net/clusterlink/issues), submitting [pull requests](https://github.com/clusterlink-net/clusterlink/pulls), or contributing documentation.
+We would love to [hear feedback](https://groups.google.com/g/clusterlink-users) and explore how we can make ClusterLink better.
+ClusterLink is an open source project under the Apache license, and We encourage contributions such as [opening issues or enhancement requests](https://github.com/clusterlink-net/clusterlink/issues), submitting [pull requests](https://github.com/clusterlink-net/clusterlink/pulls), or contributing documentation.